seanredmond/heniautos/docs/command_line.rst

     Treat dates as CE rather than BCE

+.. option:: --athens-local-time

+    Show times in Athens Local Times (see :ref:`time-zones`)

+.. option:: --autumn-equinox

+    Only list dates of autumn equinox

 .. option:: -c <city>

     Show calender for specific city (default Athens).
 Choices are